 WHAT MAKES THIS WINE UNIQUE?
 Mather Teresina can age for more than two decades.
 The nearly extinct Morenillo grape is indigenous to the area and makes Mather Teresina a unique wine.
 Less than 500 cases are produced.
-This wine is made from organically certified vineyards, and the old vines are tended in limestone soils.
+This wine is made from old vines that are tended in limestone soils.

 RATING HISTORY: 2011 93VM; 2010 93VN; 2009 93IWC; 2008 93IWC; 2006-07 92RP

 GRAPE: 50% Garnacha, 30% Cariñena, 20% Morenillo.
 Vines planted from 1950 - 1960.
 Tended in limestone and clay soil at 460 m ( 1,509ft) elevation.
 This is a vegan wine.